-The Viking Fishing Group employs 1 250 South Africans across its fishing, processing, marketing and aquaculture operations.
-The Group’s main activity is deep-sea and inshore trawling and, consequently, the majority of employees are engaged in fishing.
+The Viking Fishing Division employs 1 400 South Africans across its fishing, processing and marketing operations.
+The Division’s main activity is deep-sea and inshore trawling and, consequently, the majority of employees are engaged in fishing.
 Contrary to widely held opinion, fishermen working in South Africa’s deep-sea and inshore fisheries are not underpaid or exploited − instead their interests are protected by a unique labour relations framework.

-Viking Fishing is a founder member of the Bargaining Council for the fishing industry.
-The Bargaining Council provides a forum in which trade unions and employers negotiate around salaries and benefits for seagoing workers.
-A Collective Agreement sets out basic conditions of employment for workers in the deep-sea and inshore trawl fisheries and covers the majority of Viking Fishing’s employees.
-The basic conditions include set daily wages for each category of worker, set hours of work, regulated rest and leave periods, as well as paid shore leave and annual holidays.
+The Bargaining Council for the fishing industry provides a forum in which trade unions and employers negotiate around salaries and benefits for seagoing workers.
+A Collective Agreement sets out basic conditions of employment for workers.
+These include set daily wages for each category of worker, set hours of work, regulated rest and leave periods, as well as paid shore leave and annual holidays.